ankith-i/CS-161-Sec-01-Ankith-Indrakumar/dev/README.md

 These instructions will help you set up a copy of the project on your local machine for development and testing purposes.

-### Prerequisites

-Ensure you have the following installed:
-- Python 3.9 or newer
-- Node.js 14.x or newer
-- PostgreSQL 12.x or newer
-- Git

 ### Installation